umccr/RNAsum/README.md

 `RNAsum` is an R package that can post-process, summarise and visualise outputs primarily from [DRAGEN RNA](https://sapac.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/edico-genome-inc-dragen-rna-pipeline.html) pipelines.
-Its main application is to complement genome-based findings and to provide additional evidence for detected alterations.
+Its main application is to complement whole-genome based findings and to provide additional evidence for detected alterations.

 **DOCS**: <https://umccr.github.io/RNAsum>